abbas-gheydi/webface/README.md

 ## About The Project:

-WebFace is a reverse proxy that is designed to secure unsecure apps on kubernetes and protect apps by passwords that reads from microsoft active directory.
+WebFace is a reverse proxy that is designed to secure unsecure apps on kubernetes and protect apps with passwords that reads from microsoft active directory.
 It deploys as a sidecar container and authenticate/authorize users by AD using Ldap/Ldaps.
 It has two kind of authentication method:

 -   BasicAuth